CloudCannon/documentation/_editing/5_front_matter.md

 ---
 title: Front Matter
+warning: This feature is only available on Jekyll sites.
 ---

-_This feature is only available on Jekyll sites._

 Front Matter is updated by using the &#39;Toggle Settings&#39; button at top right when you have a file open.
 This will open the Settings sidebar where you can edit Front Matter variables.